 The development comprises 335 student beds and 316 BTR units.
-The BTR units range from studios to three-bedroom apartments. making them suitable for both young professionals and families.
-In addition, nearly one-third of the BTR units will be offered at a discount to the market rent in the area, increasing affordability ideal as it is situated on brownfield land within the Riverside regeneration area.
-Such regeneration reduces pressure to develop greenfield land.
+The BTR units range from studios to three-bedroom apartments, making them suitable for both young professionals and families.
+In addition, nearly one-third of the BTR units will be offered at a discount to the market rent in the area, increasing affordability for renters.

-The development will include several communal amenity areas and communal landscaped areas to help
+The development will include several communal amenity areas and communal landscaped areas to help build a community.